-The development of new or improved technologies brings expanded and more reliable telecommunications services to the public.
-As digital cellular systems and PCS networks grow they require more base stations to meet the demand for better connectivity, higher data rates and quality of cell phone service.
-Cellular infrastructure integrators and original equipment manufacturing companies, consisting of some of the world's largest telecommunications companies, are building out existing networks even as they develop new technologies, such as EDGE (Enhanced Data rates for Global Evolution), 3G (3rd Generation) and other systems, to provide not only improved voice connectivity but also Internet, video and data transmission.
+The development of new and enhanced technologies will bring expanded and more reliable telecommunications services to the public.
+As digital cellular systems and PCS networks grow they require more base stations to meet the demand for better connectivity, higher data rates and dependable high quality for cell phone service.
+Cellular infrastructure integrators and original equipment manufacturers, consisting of some of the world's largest telecommunications companies, are building out existing networks even as they develop new technologies for future systems.
+These new technologies include advances such as EDGE (Enhanced Data rates for Global Evolution), 3G (3rd Generation) and others, that can provide not only improved voice connectivity but also Internet, video and data transmission.

 Wireless communication networks consist of numerous installations located throughout a service area, each with its own base station connected by wire or microwave radio through a network switch.
 Network operators are in the process of converting older networks from analog to digital technology and enhanced systems such as CDMA (Code Division Multiple Access).
-These upgrades require more precise frequency control at the base stations to achieve a higher degree and quality of services.
+These upgrades require more precise frequency control at the base stations to achieve a higher dependability and quality of services.

-With increased demand for wireless services on limited bandwidth, the requirement for precise timing becomes paramount.
-The Company manufactures a Rubidium Atomic Standard, a small, low cost, stable atomic "clock" as well as temperature stable quartz crystal oscillators, which are ideally suited for use in advanced cellular communications base stations.
-Whether the network uses CDMA (Code Division Multiple Access), TDMA (Time Division Multiple Access), UMTS (Universal Mobile Telecommunications System) or GSM (Global System for Mobile Communications) or a hybrid, such as EDGE (Enhanced Data rates for Global Evolution), timing to ensure signal synchronization is essential.
+With increased demand for wireless services on limited bandwidth, the requirement for precise timing to ensure system-wide synchronization becomes paramount.
+The Company manufactures a Rubidium Atomic Standard, a small, low cost, temperature-stable atomic "clock" as well as temperature-stable quartz crystal oscillators, which are ideally suited for use in advanced cellular communications base stations.
+Whether the network uses CDMA (Code Division Multiple Access), TDMA (Time Division Multiple Access), UMTS (Universal Mobile Telecommunications System) or GSM (Global System for Mobile Communications) or a hybrid of these systems, timing to ensure signal synchronization is essential.